liweinan/liweinan.github.io/_posts/2017-03-04-how-to-use-commons-daemon.md

 ---
-title: How To Use Apache Commons Daemon
+title: "How To Use Apache Commons Daemon"
-abstract: Apache Commons Daemon is a tool provided by Apache community which can help you to manage your Java application as a standard system daemon.
-In this article I'd like to show you the basic usage of it.
+abstract: "Apache Commons Daemon is a tool provided by Apache community which can help you to manage your Java application as a standard system daemon.
+In this article I'd like to show you the basic usage of it."
 ---

 # {{ page.title }}